 The word Siam means water in Thailand.
 And betta fish is notorious for its aggressive behavior.
 Thus it ended up with the name ‘Siamese fighting fish’.

-Betta fish is regarded as one of the beginner-friendly fish to care for.
-So, taking care of them is not any rocket science.
-However, does that mean betta fish don’t need any filter in the aquarium?
+is regarded as one of the beginner-friendly fish to care for.
+So, taking care of them is not rocket science.
+However, does that mean betta fish don’t need any filters in the aquarium?

 The answers to these questions depend on things like the size of the fish tank or aquarium, the environment around the tank or aquarium, the setups, and how frequently they are cared for.